 There are 2 ways to do it.
 If you are using a credit/debit card, swipe your credit/debit card.
 Once swiped the message on the pump screen will ask you to swipe your loyalty card.
 We never realized the loyalty card included our Good Sam Card.
 Once you have swiped both, you will see the price per gallon drop by .05 cents.
 It’s awesome!!!

 We have been Good Sam members for years but until recently have not taken advantage of this great perk.
 We would always forget about it.
-As a matter of fact, while we stayed in Texas, there was a Pilot station right around the corner.
+As a matter of fact, while we stayed in Texas at the KOA in Amarillo, there was a Pilot station right around the corner.
 We were there so many times but never used our card.
 We could have probably paid for our yearly membership with the savings we would have received since we were there so many times.

 Do Your Research